AdobeDocs/commerce-merchant-services.en/help/experience-platform-connector/events.md

 ## B2B events

 The B2B events contain [requisition list](https://experienceleague.adobe.com/docs/commerce-admin/b2b/requisition-lists/requisition-lists.html) information, such as if a requisition list was created, added to, or deleted from.
-You can use this information to...
+By tracking events specific to requisition lists, you can see which items your customers purchase frequently and target campaigns based on that data.

 ### createRequisitionList